UllaRisager/Learn-with-Locals/_posts/2017-04-28-5-tips-to-becoming-a-better-writer.md

 If you’re interested in writing and becoming a better writer or content creator, I strongly recommend learning from someone like Ali, it doesn’t have to be in Bali and it doesn’t have to be her, but what better way to learn than from a passionate person who inspires you?

-If you - or someone you know who would like to teach a skill, please let me know by signing up [here](/signup.html){:target="_blank"}.
+If you - or someone you know who would like to teach a skill, please let me know by signing up [here](/).

-You can also learn more about our [Writing and Content Creation experience here.](/upskills/blogging-content-creation.html)

 [Home](/)